katherinerbanis/CMPSC467_Project1/Project Report.md

 **Why Different Dates?**

 The **maximum gain periods** for each stock do not fully align because the stocks likely experienced their peak growth at different times.
-Microsoft's stock began its maximum gain period earlier (April 2015), while Apple's strongest growth started about a year later (May 2016)
+Microsoft's stock began its maximum gain period earlier (April 2015), while Apple's strongest growth started about a year later (May 2016).

 ##
 ### Microsoft vs Apple Comparison

 **Observation**

-- Microsoft had a larger individual maximum gain, **427.27**, compared to Apple's **212.24**.
+Microsoft had a larger individual maximum gain, **427.27**, compared to Apple's **212.24**.

-This highlights that **Microsoft** showed stronger price growth over its peak period, controbuting more to the overall combined gain as well.
+This highlights that **Microsoft** showed stronger price growth over its peak period, contributing more to the overall combined gain as well.
 Apple still experienced significant growth but lagged behind Microsoft during this time.

 ##
 ### Anomalies Detected via Closest Pair of Points